leoncik/LeonardWojcik_14_30082022_plugin/README.md

 **p14-hrnet-plugin** is a custom select menu component made specially for my [14th OpenClassrooms project](https://github.com/leoncik/LeonardWojcik_14_30082022_web-app).
 For this project I had to convert an old JQuery app into a React app.

-The old app was relying on several JQuert plugins and I had to convert one into a React component library and host It as an npm package.
+The old app was relying on several JQuery plugins and I had to convert one into a React component library and host It as an npm package.
 I decided to convert the [selectmenu](https://github.com/jquery/jquery-ui/blob/main/ui/widgets/selectmenu.js).

 ### About the plugin